-Going by the social referencing definition, it is the process through which infants read the affective displays of their parents or caregivers to regulate their response towards persons, objects in the environment and situations.
+Going by the social referencing definition, it is the process through which infants read their parents’ or caregivers’ responses to regulate their own response towards persons, objects, and situations.
 It is an important mechanism that allows infants to understand and explore the world around them.

-The social expressions of parents towards their infants or toddlers are a crucial step that influences their upbringing.
-It’s a common experience of parents in the play park where children fall or get hurt.
-Often the child looks at the expression of the parent to determine how intensely they should react.
+The social expressions of parents towards their infants or toddlers influence their upbringing.
+For instance, if a child is playing in an amusement park, falls or gets hurt, he may look up at his parent’s expression to determine how intensely they should react.
 It’s also known that despite the event that upsets/hurts the child, the child will regulate their reaction by looking at the expression of the parent.
 Social referencing can take on many different forms starting from subtle cues in the form of facial expressions and gestures to major emotional outbursts or events.
 It can also occur anywhere such as home, school, playground, water parks, social gatherings and everywhere else.